5 Steps for Effective Technical Debt Reduction

 Changing business goals

 It’s not unusual for business goals to change halfway through a software development project.
-This may shake up priorities, add new requirements or event modify the overall product strategy.
+This may shake up priorities, add new requirements or even modify the overall product strategy.
 As a result, previous technical solutions may become obsolete and create technical debt.

 Technology evolution

 Technologies evolve now faster than ever before.
 When software modernization gets postponed for too long, it may end up with emerging and growing technical debt.
+Not to mention the risks deteriorating performance or a major technical breakdown.

 Tight deadline, limited resources